fraunhofer-iem/dodo-deployment/README.md

 # Setup
 Run `git submodule init` to initialize all submodules.
 To update the projects run `git submodule update`.
 To pull the latest changes from each submodule run `git submodule foreach git pull`.
 For further information of the usage of git submodules look at the offical [documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-Create a file with the name `cookie_password.txt` in which the at least 32 characters long secret key for the cookie is stored.
+Create a file with the name `cookie_password.txt` in the `secrets` in which the at least 32 characters long secret key for the cookie is stored.
 Run `docker compose build` and `docker compose up -d` to start the container.

 # Git Access on the VM